Aristoddle/ZorkAPI/README.md

 # ZorkAPI
-This is the codebase for the flask-based server that serves ZorkBot.
+This is the codebase for the flask-based server that serves ZorkBot, a Bot built on the Microsoft Bot Framework to modernize and make accessable Interactive Fiction games from the DOS era.

 ## Running/Testing the Code:
 * [Python3.6+](https://www.python.org/downloads/) (unique string modificaiton is done that was intruduced in Python 6)